Charlydottin/gd4h/doc/pipeline.md

 ## init_db: from csv to mongodb table

+- create rules DB
+-
-see Beanie as ODM
+Option: see Beanie as ODM

+- create a document model using rules

 ## create_model: from mongodb table to pydantic

-create_model building a dict with rules and example
+create_model building a dict from with rules and example

+json schema example see Pydantic Doc Code Generation:

-  - [ ] add example value in rules.csv => init_db
+  - [x] add example value in rules.csv => init_db
-add validator using rules
+  - [ ] add validator using rules
+  - [ ] declare external ref as ref
 ```
 validators = {
     'username_validator':